Estimated reading time: 10 minutes

-You have your swimlanes, and know the three other shapes – you are ready to start depicting how a process is conducted and by who.
-Here are three steps to creating a usable map.
+You have your swim lanes in place, and you know the shapes needed to draw the flow of you process.
+Here are three steps to creating a usable map:

 Setting it up

-Before you start getting creative with the shapes, there are a few things you need to do first.
+Before you start getting creative, there are a few things you need to do first.

 Select and define a process to map

-As Complaint handling is important, so we will use that as our example.
+As Support handling is important, so we will use that as our example.
 When naming a process, you should use an imperative – “Handle customer complaint”.
 This makes it personal and actionable.
-“Complaint management” sounds more like a department name.
-Avoid lingo.

 Define its outcome

-Once you have chosen and your process and given it a title it’s time to set its output or outcome.
-What is the outcome of your process?
+What is the desired outcome of your process?
 What initiates it?
 And what brings it to a close?